Havila Polaris ferry

 Rolls-Royce Marine was contracted to provide Havila ships' power plants and propulsion units.
 The equipment includes 2x dual-fuel engines, 4x Bergen gas engines (two 9-cylinder, plus two 6-cylinder, all IMO Tier 3 compliant), 2x LNG tanks (with bunkering systems), 2x LNG fuel systems, control and safety systems.
 Ship's propulsion is also Rolls-Royce manufactured and includes 2x Azipull thrusters (with Permanent Magnet drive motors), stabilizers (Neptune 200), tunnel thrusters (allowing slimmer hull shape, better energy efficiency low noise-vibration levels).
 LNG fuel systems are separate, custom-designed, and serving both machine rooms (front and aft).

-In late-February 2019, the Candian stock-listed company Corvus Energy was contracted by NES (Norwegian Electric Systems) for delivery and installation of world's largest ship battery package ESS (Energy Storage System / air-cooled system with patented single-cell thermal isolation).
-Orca ESS (battery pack) has capacity 6100 kW per hour - or double the capacity of currently largest battery-packed (electric) ferries. battery power is combined with hybrid gas-electric propulsion.
+In late-February 2019, the Candian stock-listed company Corvus Energy was contracted by NES (Norwegian Electric Systems) for delivery and installation of world's largest ship battery-package ESS (Energy Storage System / air-cooled system with patented single-cell thermal isolation).
+Orca ESS (battery pack/weight 86 tons) has capacity 6,1 MWh/6100 kW per hour (double the capacity of currently largest battery-packed/electric ferries) and allows 4 hours "silent sailing".
+Battery power is combined with hybrid gas-electric propulsion.
 The powerplant consists of 4x LNG-powered marine engines (per vessel) with combined output 7,76 MW.

-Havila Polaris ship's construction was started at Barreras Shipyard (Vigo, Spain).
-However, in August 2019, due to financial difficulties, the shipyard suspended all works on both Havila Kystruten-owned newbuilds (Polaris and Pollux) and in late-November 2019 cancelled both orders.
+Havila Polaris ship's construction (IMO number 9873759, hull/yard number "BARRERAS 1710") started at Barreras Shipyard (Vigo, Spain).
+However, in August 2019, due to financial difficulties, the shipyard suspended all works on both Havila Kystruten-owned newbuilds (Polaris and Pollux) and in late-November 2019 canceled both orders.
 In late-December, both unfinished hulls were towed to Tersan Shipyard (Yalova, Turkey).
-The Turkish shipyard was already building Havila's other 2 ships (Capella and Castor), and all 4 ferries will be delivered by 2021-Q4.
+The Turkish shipyard was already building Havila's other 2 ships (Capella and Castor), and the deliveries of all 4 ferries were rescheduled (for 2021-2022).